balain/patter/README.md

-# Style Guide for PCACHS Newsletter - the Patter
+# PCACHS Newsletter - the Patter

+## Editorial Guide

 This guide was created for the staff of the PCA Chesapeake Regon newsletter - the Patter.